luliCloud/lu_version_control_project/VCS/README.md

 ### init
 1. `java VCS.main init` (under project folder)
 2. A new folder will be generated under lu_version_control_project (or the project you renamed) folder, named .gitlet.
 It will contained the first commit file.
-Any following output files or temporary files will be stored in this folder.
+Any following output files (blob snapshots, main and headmaster hashmap) or temporary files (staging files) will be stored in this folder.
 3. if you want initialize a new proj with init.
 You need to manually delete the .gitlet folder.
 `rm -r .gitlet`

 ### add
-1. `java VCS.main add [file_name]`
+1. `java VCS.main add [file_name_1] [file_name_1] ...`
+2. if you want unstage any staging file (not modified after staging and before you do this action). you can do `java VCS.main add [file_name_1]`
+3. if you already modified the file in `CWD` and running `java VCS.main add [file_name_1]`, you will not unstage the staging file but overwritten the staging file with modified contents.